 - Excessive acidity, which can taste caustic or cause a burning sensation.

 - Excessive saltiness, which is unpleasant, overwhelms all other flavors, and can cause a burning sensation on you lips or mouth.

-- Other off flavors include unpleasant, often heavy flavors which distract from the food.
-These include a thick caramel flavor, a cigarette tar flavor (which common problem with synthetic soy sauces), and similar heavy, unpleasant tastes.
+- Other off flavors: any unpleasant, often heavy flavors which distract from the food.
+These often include a thick caramel flavor, a cigarette tar flavor (which common flavor problem with synthetic soy sauces), and similar heavy, unpleasant sensations.